Many security solutions are too isolated to use data from different areas of risk in order to make informed security decisions.

 A smarter solution analyzes several factors, taking into account the risk of the user, their device, location, and other attributes before granting access to an application.

 In addition to prompting users with two-factor authentication to verify their identity, Duo Access checks every device for:

 Duo’s Unified Endpoint Visibility dashboard gives you actionable data you can use to create custom device access policies to restrict access to your applications from risky devices.

 Enforce contextual, adaptive authentication policies to grant or block authentication attempts based on user role; device security (biometrics, screen lock and disk encryption), geo-location, network controls and use of anonymous networks, like Tor.

-Duo Access also gives you the option to apply policies to groups and restrict access based on location and anonymous networks.
+Duo Access also gives you the option to restrict access based on location and anonymous networks.